mcruas/python_utils/README.md

 python_utils
 =========================================================
-Repository for functions that are useful in my daily analisys in Data Science
+Repository for functions that are useful in my daily analysis in Data Science

 Templates and useful functions for a Data Science Workflow